ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 Also `otool -l` is pretty useful command to learn how does your application starts anyway.
 How does it know it's depedencies and so on (yes, they are all just listed in your app).

-So obviously your user's computer will not have same path as the one on your computer so you have to change it.
+So obviously your user's computer probably will not have same path as the one on your computer so you have to change it.
 Remember bundle structure couple of passages above?
 All the libraries should live in `Frameworks/` directory so your application `@rpath` will point to `Frameworks/` and will be able to start using the libraries that come along.

 In order to change `@rpath` (and other sections) you need `install_name_tool` utility (also comes with XCode) so in the end your app's `LC_RPATH` will point to `@executable_path/../Frameworks/` (where `@executable_path` is another magic variable with self-descriptive name).

 ### Qt world

-If you're bundling a Qt app you can make use of `macdeployqt` utility which comes with Qt distribution and can pretty much pack all the frameworks and libraries required for your app and missing in `/usr/lib/`.
+If you're bundling a Qt app you can make use of `macdeployqt` utility which comes with Qt distribution and it can pretty much pack all the frameworks and libraries required for your app and missing in `/usr/lib/`.

-    `macdeployqt HelloWorld.app -no-strip -executable="HelloWorld.app/Contents/MacOS/HelloWorld" -qmldir=../src/`
+    macdeployqt HelloWorld.app -no-strip -executable="HelloWorld.app/Contents/MacOS/HelloWorld" -qmldir=../src/

 This command will bundle all the dependencies of the executable passed to it via command line.
 And this will work if your application only depends on some system and Qt libraries.